-To download Gtak5:
+To download Gtak6:

-- 1) Go to http://evenharmonic.com/download - 2) If you are not already logged in, type your user name and password into the boxes and click Log in. - 3) You should now see a list of your products, including Gtak5. - 4) Click the Download link for Gtak5.
-The download is supplied as a zip file. - 5) In Windows XP (Internet Explorer): you will then see a box asking what to do with the file, choose Save (do not choose Open).
-A new box will appear asking where to save the file, choose any convenient folder.
+- 1. Go to http://evenharmonic.com/download - 2.
+If you are not already logged in, click Log in at the top right and enter your details. - 3.
+You should now see a list of your products, including Gtak6. - 4.
+Click the Download link for Gtak6.
+The download is supplied as a zip file. - 5.
+If you see a box asking what to do with the file, choose Save (do not choose Open).
+If you are asked where to save the file, choose any convenient folder.